Updated: May 12th, 2022

 How can a doctorate advance my career?

-A DCN is an advanced clinical degree, which provides a professional with applied skills and cutting-edge knowledge that can be used in clinical settings, academic settings, and research settings, specifically as they relate to integrative and functional nutrition.
-This is a great way for RDs, RDNs, and other clinicians to contribute to the growing body of scientific literature related to nutrition, advance the field of nutrition as a whole, and help patients, organizations, and communities within the clinical practice setting.
+A DCN provides a health professional with applied skills and cutting-edge knowledge in functional nutrition that can be used in clinical settings, academic settings, and research settings.
+This is a great way for CNSs, RDs, and other clinicians to contribute to the growing body of scientific literature related to nutrition, advance the field of nutrition as a whole, and help patients, organizations, and communities optimize health through the healing potential of food and root cause healthcare.

 Professionals who have earned a DCN are able to: